Wint3rmute/baczek.me/content/custom-sequencer-idea-dump.md

 - Song transitions, pattern muting?
 - Does a minimal (opcode-centered) system allows for more better rhytmic expression than a typical programming language?
 - Handling of external midi events, I want to trigger functions with the pads of my midi controller
-- cursor going from top to bottom, showing some metadata on the left, while the code is on the right
+- cursor going from top to bottom, showing some metadata on the left, while the executed code is on the right
+- Loading functions from a normal text file, the sequencer runtime will listen to file changes and hot reload functions on the fly
+- Labels in "pauses" so that the runtime knows where to pick up a specific function after code update?

 ## Basic assumptions about the language